yukikitayama/fitbit/README.md

   other GPS, calorie, and step calculations are working.
   - Follow [the fitbit instructions](https://help.fitbit.com/articles/en_US/Help_article/1565.htm#ImpactsAccuracy) to
     reset heart rate recording and wear the device as fitbit instructs.
+- Firbit scale, Aria Air, needs to be placed on a hard floor to get the correct data.
+  - For example, if you place the scale on a carpet floor, it gives you a wrong number like a half of your weight.
 - Choose **Personal** for OAuth 2.0 Application Type in registering app, because it allows us to get the intraday data, which is a finer granularity of data such as heart rate time series in 1 second and 1 minute level.
 - Can query data both in UTC and local time, maybe important if you are in US.